 The proposal, if approved, would join an extensive roster of existing hotels both in the immediate vicinity of the subject property and the I-75 exit 218 / state route 20 area as a whole.
 Most recently, the city council approved Homewood Suites by Hilton in May.

 The applicant explained that their projected price point is $90 to $110 per night and their average stay is three to five nights in length.
 A quick check of price points at their existing metro Atlanta locations found rates between $60 and $100 per night with most locations in the $70-$75 margin.
-Their target market are traveling businessmen that work Monday through Thursday in one location before spending the weekends at home.

 In July, the Henry County Board of Commissioners rejected a similar request to build an Extended Stay America hotel off Jonesboro Road.